SmithBradleyC/jsPsych_Online_Experiments/README.md

     - Go to the folder "R", then the folder "pre_experiment", then open both create_stimuli.R
     - This file uses the custom functions defined in functions_to_create_stimuli.R to create the practice_stimuli.js file you were just looking at
     - Try changing the words (e.g., MONTH) to any other words that you want (e.g., HERB) and then running the whole .R file
-    - You run the whole .R file by selecting all of the code (hot keys = ctrl+a) and then clicking the "Run" button near the top middle of the screen (hotkeys to Run = ctrl+enter)
+    - You run the whole .R file by selecting all of the code (hot keys = ctrl+a) and then clicking the "Run" button near the top middle of the screen (hot keys to Run = ctrl+enter)
     - If you then open the folder "stimuli", then open practice_stimuli.js (in rStudio) then you should see that it has been changed to reflect the new word that you chose
   - You can change the contents of the ReadME file by opening README.md and editing any of the text that you want and saving it.
 Once you push this change to your GitHub repository (explained below) the changes will be reflected on your GitHub page ReadMe documentation.

 - If you learn how to use jsPsych then you can make any edits you want or program entirely different experiments (see above for [examples](#examples))
 - For now, try rerunning the experiment with your new edits
-- If you run it in your web browser and complete the experiment then the data will be saved to my Firebase database (you can change this as described [later](#collecting-data-remotely))
+- If you run it in your web browser and complete the experiment then the data will be saved to my FireBase database (you can change this as described [later](#collecting-data-remotely))

 #### Saving Edits to GitHub

 To save them to GitHub you will first need to commit the changes to your local git repository (automatically created when you cloned the repository).
 You can do this through the GitHub Desktop Client.
 When you commit to your local git repository it is a form of version control (essentially it keeps a record of all the changes you make and allows you to revert to a previous iteration of the experiment if you want).
 Once you have committed changes to your local repository you can then push those changes to your GitHub repository (think of "pushing" as saving your edits to the "cloud").
 Once changes are on your GitHub repository, others can see your work and contribute to it.
 If you understand this then you can probably safely skip to [Hosting the Experiment](#hosting-the-experiment)).

 - Confirm that you have saved all the files that you opened/made changes to in previous instructions.
-If you open files in rStudio you can tell which are unsaved because they will have an astricks (*) by their name.
+If you open files in rStudio you can tell which are unsaved because they will have an asterisks (*) by their name.
 - Open the GitHub Desktop Application and confirm it is open to the correct repository (jsPsych_Online_Experiments in the top left hand corner)
 - You should see a list of files changed on the left hand side of the application
 - If you click on a particular file, it will show you what has been changed (unless there are too many changes)
 - At this point you may want to go back and uncomment the #TESTING lines of code unless you want to exclude them from the online version of your experiment
 - You can "commit" all changes by giving them a name and description in the boxes just below the list of changed files (name/summary is required)
-- I reccommend making a summary like "edit_experiment_words" and then describing the major changes you made to the experiment
+- I recommend making a summary like "edit_experiment_words" and then describing the major changes you made to the experiment
 - Once you press the commit button, you have saved all of those file changes to you Git repository.
 You can revert back to any commit that you want but I'll leave it up to you to Google how.
 - After pressing the commit button and allowing the program to finish saving, there should be a tab at the top of the screen that says "Push origin".
 This means to save all the changes you just made locally onto your GitHub repository.
 Click on that tab and wait for the repository to be backed-up to GitHub